defenseunicorns/compliance-auditor/docs/ARCH.md

 ### OSCAL Processing

 OSCAL is not a trivial format to interact with.
 There are no actively supported golang "libraries" in order to abstract the utilization for use with business logic.
-With that said, it does provide a standard that cna be worked against in order to provide a common definition for use internally and externally.
+With that said, it does provide a standard that can be worked against in order to provide a common definition for use internally and externally.
 CNCF groups are evaluating the standardization of control information in sponsored projects through the use of tooling and OSCAL documentation.

 #### Short-Term / low-oscal-integration